 Question 3.
 Find the cumulative distribution of the data and the cumulative distribution implied by the model just estimated and superimpose them.
 Do they match each other?
 Do also a q-q plot and determine how good is the fit based on that.
 The following R commands may be useful.
-Be selective in choosing your output for this question.
+Be selective in choosing them and in choosing the output to answer this question.